SFU-LAB/reading/README.md

 Please put the PDF files in the `slides` folder, named after the authors and year of publication.
 Make sure to use underscores instead of whitespace in the filename for easier references.

+If the same author has multiple publications in the same year, add an additional serial after the year, like

+  Hirsh_et_al_2018.pdf
+  Hirsh_et_al_2018_2.pdf

 Please also include the date of the presentation and paper title in this readme file.
 A DOI url to the paper would also be great.